ouspg/CyberSecurityTesting101/3.MessagingSecurity/README.md

 The decryption process effectively cancels out the shared secret, leaving the original message $M$.

-The above is simplification; usually $C_1$ is just thought a part of the ciphertext, but when comparing to the Diffie-Hellman, it can be compared to a public key.
+The above is simplification; usually $C_1$ is just thought a part of the ciphertext, but when comparing to the Diffie-Hellman, it can be thought as public key.

-> In the Moodle exam, you will get Diffie-Hellman parameters and ElGamal encrypted message.
+> In the Moodle exam, you will get all Diffie-Hellman parameters and ElGamal encrypted message.
 Decrypt the message.
 > Covert the resulting integer to hexadecimal and handle it as a hex string.
-You will get the plaintext message.
+You will get the plaintext message from it.

 > [!WARNING]
 > The exam parameters are only for educational use.
 The security depends on the correct generation of the parameters.
-Original Diffie-Hellman is also vulnerable to  [man-in-the-middle attack.](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) Third party, let's call it as *Eve*, can act as both *Alice* and *Bob* if she is able to intercept the messages.
-She can do Diffie-Hellman key exchange twice and see the secret and either Alice or Bob will not notice it on the naive implementation.
-Eve pretends to be Bob for Alice and Alice for Bob, sharing her own secrets and making two shared-secrets.
+The original Diffie-Hellman is also vulnerable to [man-in-the-middle attack.](https://en.wikipedia.org/wiki/Man-in-the-middle_attack)
 >

-## Public-key encryption
+<details><summary>On high level, with modern public-key algorithms, the encryption sequence can be following. (click me!)</summary>

 ```mermaid
 sequenceDiagram